Heritage Tree Details

 Called a Winter Nelis, or Winter Pear, this tree was planted in 1879 by Jesse Edwards, the Quaker founder of Newberg.
 This property was sold in 1884 to Dr. Henry John Minthorn, uncle and foster father of Herbert Hoover.

-When the 11 year old Hoover arrived here from Iowa in 1885 to live with his …
+When the 11 year old Hoover arrived here from Iowa in 1885 to live with his uncle John Minthorn and family, he joined in the task of making pear butter and …

 Read More